Rainwater splashes off a metal roof.

 Access to water is becoming a major concern as the climate changes and more and more regions experience drought and unpredictable rainfall.
 Particularly in North America, aging water purification and delivery infrastructure is also rapidly compounding the problem.
+Rainwater collection can help ease pressure on both local watersheds as well as regional water infrastructure, while also providing some peace of mind to the homeowner – and a lower water bill.

 Essential Rainwater Harvesting, from Michelle and Rob Avis, is a great resource for homeowners and tradespeople, providing tools and information, along with step-by-step design help, to build an effective collection system that’s tailored to your situation.

-Excerpt from Chapter 2: Fundamentals
+Chapter 2: Fundamentals

 In this chapter, we present the preliminary considerations and some of the fundamentals you’ll need to understand before jumping into calculating the system sizing and other requirements.
 This will help you determine what benefits you might expect depending on your system set-up and how to approach the design process as a whole.